 Orchestra is your home for important legal documents that govern how your company operates.
-Examples of these include your constitution or shareholders agreement.
+Examples of these include your constitution, shareholders agreement and shareholder updates.
 Companies will also want certain documents to be accessible to different groups of stakeholders.
 Orchestra can facilitate all of this.

 To upload company documents, you will need to be logged in and have access as a company administrator to make any changes.
 From your dashboard, click the ‘Document Vault’ dropdown from the toolbar on the left-hand side toolbar and select ‘View all'.

-To upload a new document, click the 'Upload Document' button at the top of the page.
-From here, you are able to choose a file to upload into Orchestra.
+To upload a new document, click the 'Upload Document' button at the top right of the page.
+From here, you can choose a file to upload into Orchestra.
 You can either click 'Choose a file' from your local computer, or drag and drop a file into the designated box below the 'Choose a file' button.

 Once you have set all the parameters, click 'Upload' and your document will be uploaded and processed through to be visible to each of your selected stakeholders in their own dashboards.